Using the H5P Fill in the Blanks Tool

 Show confirmation dialogue on "Check" will create a pop-up when the student clicks Check to see if their answers were correct.

 If you leave both of these options unchecked, the Fill in the Blanks object will still function perfectly fine.
-There are several other setting we haven't explored in this guide, but feel free to experiment and find what works for you.
-Click Save when finished.
+There are several other settings we haven't explored in this guide, but feel free to experiment and find what works for you.

 Step Five: Test and Publish the Question